- TV Host & Courtside Reporter

 This marks Jason Jackson’s 16th season as television host and courtside reporter for Miami HEAT telecasts on FOX Sports Sun.
 He also serves as a host for FOX Sports Sun's Emmy award-winning series Inside the HEAT, as well as many HEAT community, corporate and season ticket member events.
 Jackson, who was named the 2019 National Association of Black Journalist Sports Task Force Journalist of the Year, hosts the Miami HEAT’s stand-alone postseason coverage, HEATV On HEAT.com, as well as past preseason coverage from Paris, London, Shanghai, Beijing, Rio De Janeiro and the Bahamas.
 In addition to his duties with the HEAT, Jackson is a talk show host on SiriusXM’s NBA Radio.

-Jackson, an eight-time Emmy winner, is a versatile broadcasting veteran of over 23 years.
-For three seasons (2004-2007), on both 790 the Ticket and 560 WQAM, Jackson hosted the post-game coverage for Miami Dolphins' radio broadcasts.
-Throughout most of his tenure with the HEAT, Jackson hosted a local radio show, The Jax Show.
-He also received a writing credit for the three docudramas chronicling the last three HEAT seasons.
+Jackson, a 20-time Emmy winner, is a versatile broadcasting veteran of over 29 years.
+For three seasons (2004-07), on both 790 the Ticket and 560 WQAM, Jackson hosted the post-game coverage for Miami Dolphins' radio broadcasts.
+Jackson has hosted a local radio show, The Jax Show, on both stations as well.

-Jackson is a 1994 graduate of Bowling Green State University.
-He was born in Delaware, OH, grew up in Cleveland, OH and later, Cincinnati, OH.
-Jackson and his wife Shirelle have two boys, Justin and Jordan.
-They reside in Coconut Grove.
+Jackson, a 1994 graduate of Bowling Green State University, was born in Delaware, OH, grew up in Cleveland, OH and later, Cincinnati, OH.
+Jackson and his family reside in Coral Gables.